devoldemar/php-ssh2-client/README.md

 ## Usage

 ### Connection
-Throws an exception on failure:
 ```
 $ssh2 = new \Devoldemar\SSH2Client($host, $port = 22);
 ```
+Constructor throws an exception on failure.

 Check the connection is alive:
 ```